 Progression to University

 With the help of the experts at University of Liverpool we help students to select the courses and universities they want to apply for.

 In year 12, we put on a sequence of talks and visits designed to help students figure out what subject area they want to study.
-Talks across the year also encourage alternative options to university, in particular competitive internships and apprenticeships.
-Once the end of year exams are over, we take students to three different universities and encourage them to attend two more of their choice.
+These include research academics from universities in mathematics, physics and computer science.
+Industries where our subjects are heavily used also deliver talks, this year we have arranged talks from employees of NASA, CERN, Astra Zeneca, IBM and BAE Systems.
+We also have Talks across the year also encourage alternative options to university, in particular competitive internships and apprenticeships.
+Once the end of year exams are over, we take students to around three different universities and encourage them to attend two more of their choice.
+There are plenty of open days and UCAS events we can visit.
 We provide detailed guidance and support about the application process, and in particular the personal statement.

 Don’t yet know what you would like to do?
 If you don’t do anything else, do The Spartan Test which is a very clever psychometric quiz which builds a profile of you based on your responses to a series of pictures and then creates your very own Subjects Cloud and Career Cloud based on your profile.
 From those clouds you can find out all about every career or course with one click.
 It takes only 6 minutes from start to finish and it’s brilliant!
 Although you can just dip in and do the Spartan Test, do REGISTER.
 It will save your results and organise it in your own Research Zone.